 A BS in Game Programming is also available, including several Minor options for Design, Art, and Programming.
-No matter what their concentration or major is, all students learn the basic principles of making video games.
+No matter what their concentration or major is, all game development college students learn the basic principles of making video games.

 Parsons The New School for Design

 The School of Art, Media, and Technology at Parsons offers a number of programs aimed at giving students the tools needed to not only become excellent game developers but to also use their skills for the betterment of humanity.
-That is why the school often teams up with groups like Red Cross, Pet Lab, and Games for Change.
+That is why this gaming university program often teams up with groups like Red Cross, Pet Lab, and Games for Change.

 Both the BFA and MFA in Design and Technology give students experience working with storytelling and interaction technologies alongside cutting-edge computation and programming software.
 Projects often require that students use film, video, mobile and web applications, and even audiovisual performance.
 (See the top New York gaming schools)

-DePaul’s College of Computing and Digital Media has several programs available to aspiring game designers, including both a BS and MS in Computer Game Development.
-The Master’s degree allows students to select a concentration in either Gameplay Programming, Systems Programming, or Game Design.
+DePaul’s College of Computing and Digital Media has several game development university programs available to aspiring game designers, including both a BS and MS in Computer Game Development.
+The Master’s degree allows gaming university students to select a concentration in either Gameplay Programming, Systems Programming, or Game Design.

-Two minors are also offered in either game design or programming.
+Two minors are also offered for those interested to learn game development or game design.
 Students are also encouraged to work on a game that will be submitted to the Student IGF competition via the DePaul Game Experience.
 Many teams from this school have placed high in the IGDA student competition.

 Ringling College of Art and Design

-Ringling College of Art and Design is particularly recognized for producing some of the best animators currently in the industry, including many who helped create Disney’s Oscar-winning fantasy film Frozen.
+Ringling College of Art and Design is particularly recognized as one of a top game design colleges when it comes to producing some of the best animators currently in the industry, including many who helped create Disney’s Oscar-winning fantasy film Frozen.